gaellendoiro-droid/DnD-Adventures-AI/docs/compendio-prompts-ia.md

 - For attacks: BOTH attack and damage rolls are mandatory
 - For healing: Only the healing roll
 - **PRIORITY ORDER FOR INFORMATION:**
-  1. **FIRST:** Use information from your character sheet (YOUR AVAILABLE SPELLS list, party member stats, etc.)
+  1. **FIRST:** Use information from your character sheet (YOUR AVAILABLE SPELLS list, YOUR INVENTORY list, party member stats, etc.)
   2. **SECOND:** Only use tools (\`dndApiLookupTool\`) if you need additional mechanics information (e.g., exact damage dice for a spell, attack modifiers) that is not in your character sheet
   3. **NEVER:** Use tools to determine what spells or abilities you have - that information comes from YOUR AVAILABLE SPELLS list
 - This is not optional - missing the attack roll will cause your action to fail